chillakalyan/ai-assisted-verilog-to-tl-verilog-refactoring/datasets/03-paired_data/02-alu/03-notes.md

-# ALU Pipeline Conversion Notes
+# ALU Pipeline Conversion Note

 ## Description
 This module implements a multi-stage pipelined ALU that performs arithmetic and logical operations based on an opcode.